long51xy/flutter_plugin_facebook_analytics/README.md

 ## Step 2: Add permissions (Android)

-The Cashfree PG SDK requires that you add the INTERNET permission in your `Android Manifest` file.
+The Facebook SDK requires that you add the INTERNET permission in your `Android Manifest` file.

 ```xml
 <manifest ...>